 I’m so glad I started this practice of recording key moments.
-It’s hard to see how far you’ve come, unless you stop occasionally and look back.
-I do this a couple times a year and am filled with satisfaction for all the clients we’ve helped.
+It’s hard to see how far you’ve come unless you stop occasionally and look back.
+I do this a couple of times a year and am filled with satisfaction for all the clients we’ve helped.

 It’s too easy to get busy and forget to celebrate all the good things that have happened.
 And many of us are taught to be humble and not to toot our own horn.
 So, you must help your organization do this and allow it to become part of the culture in order to reap the motivational benefits.